 (click to enlarge image)

-bore the name of the railroad's president, James Callanan.
-Not of
+the name of the railroad's president, James Callanan.

-education.
-He was a liberal giver to The Home for the Aged,
+was interested in education.
+He was a liberal giver to The Home

-Penn College in Oskaloosa, and was president of the Iowa
+for the Aged, Penn College in Oskaloosa, and was president

-Humane Society.
-He donated land to Mercy Hospital
+of the Iowa Humane Society.
+He donated land to Mercy

-which was later sold to the Des Moines Schools.
-Callanan Junior High
+Hospital which was later sold to the Des Moines Schools.
+Callanan